 Gootkit is known to affect the most widely used web-browsers, namely IE, Firefox, and Chrome.
-Interestingly, this trojan is coded mostly using the node.js programming language – not the first choice when it comes to the majority of operators.
-What’s more, while a lot of similar malicious programs heavily utilize leaked source code of older samples, Gootkit appears to be written almost 100% from scratch.
+Interestingly, this trojan is coded mostly using the node.js programming language – not the first choice for most operators.
+What’s more, while many similar malicious programs heavily utilize leaked source code of older samples, Gootkit appears to be written almost 100% from scratch.

 General description of Gootkit

-The malware has been documented in its present form of a Trojan since 2014, involved in attacks targeting both private and corporate victims in Europe, mainly targeting banks in France and England, although, Spanish and Italian banks have also been reportedly attacked.
+The malware has been documented in its present form of a Trojan since 2014, involved in attacks targeting both private and corporate victims in Europe, mainly targeting banks in France and England.
+However, Spanish and Italian banks have also been reportedly attacked.

 Unlike some other Trojans, Gootkit is not available for sale on the internet.
-It’s code also hasn’t been leaked, and a Russian-speaking group of hackers has carried out all attacks involving this malware.
+Its code hasn’t been leaked, and a Russian-speaking group of hackers has carried out all attacks involving this malware.

-Creators of this Trojan have implemented some of the most cutting-edge anti-evasion tricks to make sure the payload will stay hidden for as long as possible and to prevent successful analysis by cybersecurity researchers.
+Creators of this Trojan have implemented some of the most cutting-edge anti-evasion tricks to ensure the payload will stay hidden for as long as possible and prevent successful analysis by cybersecurity researchers.
 Comprised of two main parts, the dropper and the Trojan itself – Gootkit carries out sandbox checks on every stage of its life cycle.
-Meaning, that both the dropper and the actual trojan have unique anti-evasion procedures.
+Meaning that both the dropper and the actual trojan have unique anti-evasion procedures.

 Once the dropper makes its way into a machine, it will conduct the initial VM check, making sure that the malware is not being launched in a virtual environment.
 This is achieved by verifying the system’s processor value inside the Windows Registry by checking for specific names of virtual servers.
 In addition, BIOS is also checked to find any values which could point at the malware being launched on a VM.
 If the malware detects that it is not being launched on a real machine, it terminates all activities and connects to the control server to blacklist the endpoint it was launched in.

-Such thorough virtual machine checks are not the only jack up the sleeve that Gootkit has when it comes to evasion.
+Such thorough virtual machine checks are not the only jack up the sleeve that Gootkit has regarding evasion.
 To increase the success rate of installs, the malware creators frequently make modifications to the Trojan, changing the targeted processes for injections and filetypes of the executable.

 In addition to advanced anti-detection methods, Gootkit malware employs equally sophisticated persistence techniques to ensure that its deletion from an infected machine will prove as complicated as possible.
-The malware provides two main persistence mechanisms which are used depending on the available system rights.
+The malware provides two main persistence mechanisms, which are used depending on the available system rights.
 When launched from an admin account, Gootkit can mimic a Windows service with a random name, which helps to confuse users.
-This way, it is able to launch before a victim logs on and continue running even after he or she logs off.
+This way, it can launch before a victim logs on and continues running even after logging off.

-However, if launched from a least-privilege user account, the virus writes itself as a scheduled task, also with a random name.
+However, if launched from a least-privilege user account, the virus writes itself as a scheduled task and a random name.
 This task is programmed to run every minute and on every boot, ensuring that the malware will remain on a machine after antivirus software scans and system reboots.

 Gootkit malware analysis